 Through our tours, you can also visit the cave of Font de Gaume with paintings from 12,000 B.C. in Les Eyzies, or Pech Merle, near Saint-Cirq-Lapopie, which also boasts a 15,000-year-old petrified footprint.

-***Note that these this post was last updated March 2019, but the rules may change.
-The conservation of the caves come first; rules were changed without advance notice in 2018).
+***Note that these this post was last updated in February 2021, but the rules may change.
+(The conservation of the caves come first; rules were changed without advance notice in 2018).

 You can find some more information about why Dordogne is a great cycling destination at: